alexandrastna/AI-for-ESG/README.md

 For each test, we printed misclassified examples to better understand where models fail:

-- ESG-BERT struggles particularly with the "social" and "governance" classes.
+- **ESGBERT** struggles particularly with the "social" and "governance" classes.
 It often confuses governance with social, but when it predicts governance, it's usually correct — it tends to miss governance rather than misclassify it.
-- FinBERT often mislabels neutral statements as positive or negative, which can be problematic when aggregating scores at scale or deriving sentiment indicators.
+- **FinBERT** often mislabels neutral statements as positive or negative, which can be problematic when aggregating scores at scale or deriving sentiment indicators.
-- GPT-3.5 has difficulties with negative sentiment, especially when the sentence is a factual statement about climate change or environmental risks — it tends to classify such statements as negative, even when they are not evaluative or directed at the company.
+- **GPT-3.5** has difficulties with negative sentiment, especially when the sentence is a factual statement about climate change or environmental risks — it tends to classify such statements as negative, even when they are not evaluative or directed at the company.
-- GPT-3.5 for ESG classification performs decently, but tends to assign "governance" labels to sentences that are actually social, or mark them as "none".
+- **GPT-3.5** for ESG classification performs decently, but tends to assign "governance" labels to sentences that are actually social, or mark them as "none".

 ---